|To: Interested Parties

-From: Paul Shumaker, General Consultant Pat McCrory Committee
+From: Paul Shumaker, General Consultant at the Pat McCrory Committee

 Subject: MEMO: A New, Defining Contrast In North Carolina’s Pivotal US Senate Race

 A new, unanticipated issue set – Russia’s attack on Ukraine – is overwhelming voters with wall-to-wall coverage and far-reaching impacts.
 The US Senate race in North Carolina is emerging at the forefront of the domestic political implications of this war, with Ted Budd’s serious vulnerabilities on the issue coming to light in a new television ad airing statewide.
 After a bombshell report detailing Budd’s “Friendly Towards Russia” voting record and Budd praising Putin, calling him “very intelligent,” the Pat McCrory Committee today released their first television ad, contrasting McCrory’s record of standing his ground with Budd’s history of pro-Russia votes and statements.